 They were not to oppress the alien because they knew how it felt when they were in Egypt (Exodus 23:9)

-You have integrated yourself into the community of faith, and other people are coming to your church for the first time.
-Now those visitors are the “alien.”
+Now that you have established yourself in your community of faith and other people are coming to your church for the first time, remember your own first-time experience feelings.

 - How can you treat visitors as one of your own?

 - How can you “Love them as yourself, for you were aliens . . . ?”